 Classroom display courses available through classroomdisplays.org this year (2013)

-The next Classroom Display Course will start after the half term holidays, June 2013.
+The next Classroom Display Basic Course will run in October 2013.
 This will be the basic course which is suitable for teachers, all kinds of teaching assistants, learning mentors and librarians.
 It covers the basics of displays and is suitable for all key stages.

 It cost just £20 GBP.